-For mirroring material, find a famous speech, a TED talk or a song.
-Rap songs are very good for this purpose.
-Note down how a speaker stresses different words in a sentence, which in turn leads to the distinct rhythm.
+If you don’t live in an English-speaking country, don’t worry.
+You can also find a famous speech, a TED talk or a song.
+Note how the speaker or singer stresses different words in a sentence, which gives them their distinct (different or unique) rhythm.

 4. Use Slang When You Speak English

-Slang is also usually different in different communities—so the slang in the Southern U.S. is different than the slang in England.
-(To see how different it can be, check out this hilarious “The Ellen DeGeneres Show” interview with the actor Hugh Laurie.)
+Like the English language itself, slang differs depending on where it’s used.
+To see how different it can be, check out this hilarious (funny) “The Ellen DeGeneres Show” interview with the actor Hugh Laurie.

-But there are some examples of slang that a wide range of English speakers use, which you can learn.
+But there are some examples of slang that a wide range of English speakers use.
 For instance:

-By mastering this type of slang, you’ll instantly sound more fluent and native-level.
-If you want to speak like an American, try these 20 essential American slang words.
+By mastering this type of slang, you’ll instantly sound more fluent and like a native speaker.

-As you start incorporating slang into your own communication, use Urban Dictionary or ask a native speaker to make sure you’re using it correctly.
+You can also search for words that sound like slang on Urban Dictionary or ask a native speaker you trust to make sure you’re using them correctly.

 5. Learn English Idioms

-English idioms are phrases whose meanings aren’t obvious from looking at the individual words.
+English idioms are phrases that have meanings you can’t immediately know just from looking at the words themselves.

 It’s also helpful to keep a diary of idioms you learn and their (possible) equivalents in your language.
-This can make them more memorable.
-You can also look up idioms in your diary if you hear one, but forget what it means.
+That way, you can easily remember them or look them up in your diary if you forget them.

-Finally, don’t be afraid to use them!
-You might not have them perfectly nailed the first time but a kind native speaker might help you with the correct usage, and you’ll remember.
+Finally, don’t be afraid to use idioms!
+You might not “get” them the first time around, but a native English tutor can help you out.

-It’s not easy to learn English like a native speaker.
-In fact, it’s very hard.
+It’s not easy to learn how to speak English like a native speaker.